 It is easy to recognise an “authentic” speaker but unpacking what it really means is harder.
 After all, public speaking is a performance - so how can you perform and be authentic at the same time?

 Although public speaking is a performance, it is not the same as acting.
 As an actor, you are pretending to be someone else, but as a public speaker you are yourself.
 In fact, the trick is to come across so naturally that it doesn’t look like you are performing!

 But this highlights a problem for inexperienced speakers.
 The advice to “be yourself’ is not helpful when you are trembling bundle of nerves.

 “Be yourself” does not mean for you to stand up and tell everyone how nervous you feel, then waffle on about your topic!
-You might look ‘real’ but in a raw, uncomfortable way that lacks professional credibility and leaves the audience squirming.
+You might look “real” but in a raw, uncomfortable way that lacks professional credibility and leaves the audience squirming.

-What you are really being asked to you to do is bring your best self to the stage – you ‘on form’.
+Instead, you need to bring your best self to the stage – you “on form”.
 A high energy version of yourself.
 The self that you might bring to a job interview!
-And it takes a lot of practice to achieve that…Being ‘real’ is not quite enough.
+And it takes much practice to achieve that.
+Being “real” is not quite enough.
 An authentic speaker also has confidence and credibility.

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.